mlubinsky/mlubinsky.github.com/compvision/README.md

 The Segmentaition does not require a lot of data because every pixel is used for back propagation.
 Number of classes on the picture is defined upfront (hyperparameter).

 Similarity coefficient metrics: Jaccard Coefficient, Dice Coefficient, Cosine Coefficient.
 Jaccard Coefficient = intersection  / union

 Fully Convolutional Network (FCN) - no dense (aka fully connected)layer.
-FNN has less parameters and can take images of any size.
+FCN has less parameters and can take images of any size.
+Instead the dense layer FCN uses up-sampling.

 <https://www.youtube.com/watch?v=SEvUc46gUaQ> .
 Deep Learning for the Segmentation, Classification, and Quantification